Personal insurance offers you and your family financial security for life’s major events, from work injuries to serious illnesses and even death.

 - Provide a reserve for your spouse should they decide not to work anymore.

-Income protection provides you a steady stream of monthly income by paying you 75% of your gross monthly wage.
-This is given when you become disabled due to an illness or injury.
-You can continue receiving this benefit every month until you are able to go to work again.
-Furthermore, income replacement premiums are generally tax-deductible, but the benefit payments will be taxed, as they are treated just like a regular income.
+Income protection cover replaces up to 70% of your income if you're no longer able to work after an accident or illness that means you are temporarily unemployed.
+A monthly benefit is paid out every month until you are able to go to work again.
+Income replacement premiums are generally tax-deductible, but the benefit payments will be taxed, as they are treated just like a regular income.

 Income protection can be used for the following benefits: